jr-leary7/scLANE/README.md

                                   id.vec = sim_data$subject,
                                   n.cores = 6L,
                                   verbose = FALSE)
-#> scLANE testing completed for 100 genes across 1 lineage in 2.613 mins
+#> scLANE testing in GLMM mode completed for 100 genes across 1 lineage in 2.248 mins
 ```

 **Note:** The GLMM mode is still under development, as we are working on